Spelling and Reading Centers: Wonders Reading

 What program do you use for literacy and language?
 Our school has the Wonders Reading program and all of the components that go with it.
 Learning to implement it and still have time in the day is one of my summer goals.

 After a whirl wind spring teaching math to grades 5-8, I have been assigned to teach a 3rd and 4th grade combination class.
 I taught a combo of 2nd and 3rd graders years ago.
 My learning curve is growing again.
 And so is my resource base.
+This program is huge, so I found a way to break it down into the basics.
+This way I can have a center that works for both of my grade levels and still covers my content.

 The first few weeks of summer I have been creating supplementary resources for our reading program: Wonders by McGraw-Hill.
 For each unit, I have created a set of centers that will increase my students use and understanding of their spelling and vocabulary words as well as grammar.
 I’m half way through the 3rd grade curriculum and then I will start on the 4th grade.
 My plan is to set the centers up each week along with some other interactive resources like iPads (Spelling City, typing practice, etc.) and then have my kids work through them for their Daily Five word work.